Rhaphidophora Tetrasperma

 Rhaphidophora Tetrasperma is really easy to propagate with cuttings in water.
 They root quickly with a high success rate.

-Can You Rhaphidophora Tetrasperma Grow In Water Alone?
+Can You Rhaphidophora Tetrasperma Grow In Water?

 Once you root a cutting in water you can keep it there as long as you keep the water topped up and change the water if you see it going cloudy.